Thisurika/Medi-care/README.md

 # 👨‍💻 Authors

-Developed with ❤️ by the Medicare Development Team.
+Developed with ❤️ by the Thisurika.

 ---